Raising the ClaSS of Streaming Time Series Segmentation: Experimental Evaluation

 \textbf{(b) Window Size Selection:} We tested two whole-series based methods from~\cite{Ermshaus2022WSS}, the most dominant Fourier frequency (FFT) and the highest autocorrelation offset (ACF), as well as two subsequence-based algorithms, Multi-Window-Finder (MWF)~\cite{ImaniMultiWindowFinderDA} and Summary Statistics Subsequence (SuSS)~\cite{Ermshaus2022ClaSP}.
 Our results show no significant differences between the ranks of the methods.
 We choose SuSS for WSS in ClaSS, as it achieves the most wins and best mean (standard deviation) Covering performance of $79.1\%$ ($15.6\%$).

 \textbf{(c, d) k-Nearest Neighbours:} We evaluated Pearson correlation, Euclidean distance and CID as (dis-)similarity measures and $k \in [1,3,5,7]$.
 We found no significant differences between rankings; Pearson correlation and a $3$-NN score the best ranks and show the best Covering performance.
 Therefore, we use both as the default.
+Users may change the similarity measure to fit specific use cases.

 \textbf{(e) Classification Score:} For the sliding window scoring, we assessed the F1 score and accuracy.
 We used the macro formulation for both scores, which computes them per label and then averages the results, to tackle the inherent class imbalance in the ClaSP calculated by ClaSS.
 We did not test the ROC/AUC score, used in the batch ClaSP, as it is not computable in constant runtime from the confusion matrix, which is a prerequisite for us to keep the linear runtime complexity in ClaSS.
 F1 ranks are not significantly better than accuracy, but show best results.
 Thus, we use it as the default classification score.